avajs/ava/docs/recipes/endpoint-testing-with-mongoose.md

 You should have Mongoose installed already.
 If not, run the following code to install it:

-(Note: You need at least mongoose v4.11.3)
+(Note: You need at least Mongoose v4.11.3)

 ```console
 $ npm install mongoose